iskendria-pub/iskendria/README.md

 AX-70: With the Major tool a major should be able to set or reset the isSigned property and the isMajor property of each person.
 When a person updates her personal data, these properties should not be reset.
 A Major can reset them if needed.

 AX-80: The saldo is an integer value.
 The saldo is decreased when the person uses the system.
 She should not be able to use the system when her saldo is zero.

-She should be able to buy new credits to continue usage of the system.
+AX-85: Each major should be allowed to add saldo to every person.

 AX-90: Each person has the following optional properties: